cekinmezyucel/cekinmezyucel.com/blog-posts/how-to-build-a-list-component.md

+---
+title: "How to Build a List Component"
+date: 2024-10-25
+tags: [JavaScript, Web Components, Tutorial]
+excerpt: "Learn how to create a reusable list component using Web Components to display blog posts."
+---

 # How to Build a List Component

 Wow!
 The first day of my blog and I'm already started to write my second post.
 I'm on fire! 🔥